purescript/documentation/First-Steps-With-PureScript---Solving-Project-Euler-#1.md

 We can solve this problem neatly using functions and function composition, directly in `psci`.

-Let's start by listing all of the natural numbers below 1000 as an array.
-We can do this using the `range` function from `Data.Array`:
+Let's start by listing all of the natural numbers below 1000 as a list.
+We can do this using the `range` function from `Data.List`:

     > range 0 999
-    [0,1,2,3,4,...

-You should see an array with 1000 elements printed to the command line.
+You should see a list with 1000 elements printed to the command line.

 This value can be given a name, using a `let` binding:

     > let ns = range 0 999

 Now let's filter out all of those elements which do not meet the criterion.
-We can use the `filter` function from `Data.Array`, by providing a predicate function as its first argument:
+We can use the `filter` function from `Data.List`, by providing a predicate function as its first argument:

-    > let multiples = filter (\n -> n % 3 == 0 || n % 5 == 0) ns
+    > let multiples = filter (\n -> mod n 3 == 0 || mod n 5 == 0) ns

 You can see the result by evaluating `multiples` if you like, or even check its type:

     > multiples
-    [0,3,5,6,9,10,12,15,...
+    Cons 0 (Cons 3 (Cons 5 (Cons 6 (Cons ...
-    > :t multiples
+    > :type multiples
-    [Prim.Number]
+    List Int

 Now we need to find the sum of the `multiples` array, to complete the solution.
 We can use the `sum` function from the `Data.Foldable` module.